GannettDigital/api-docs/source/includes/_socialads_ad_set_metrics.md

 This API can be used to retrieve metrics for Social campaigns broken down by campaign, cycle, web publisher campaign, ad set and creative.

-Use GET to retrieve creative metrics for a Social campaign.
+Use GET to retrieve metrics for a Social campaign.
 Metrics can be returned for a GMAID for a specific date range determined by start_date and end_date.
 Metrics can be retrieved for a specified campaign or cycle.

 The requirements for these parameters are described below.